myself-ankit18/myself-ankit18/README.md

 Backend Development: Eager to delve into backend technologies in the future to complete my journey as a Full Stack Developer.

-Programming Languages: Familiar with C language and have a basic understanding of Java.
+Programming Languages: Familiar with C, Python and have a basic understanding of Java.

 CAD Designing: I also have a keen interest in CAD designing, where I explore my creativity and design skills.